imp1sh/freifunkcp/doc/howto_upgrade_firmware.md

 # How to upgrade firmware
-- feel free to use main development branch instead of stable branch
+- if something has changed since the last built, update your files
+- build again
-- build your firmware and flash
+- flash